This Specimen has been sold.

 This 1.8" wide specimen contains gemmy, orange grossular garnets on a hedenbergite crystal encrusted matrix, collected from Vesper Peak in the Cascade Mountain Range of Washington.
 This is part of a recent find in 2020 from Vesper Peak.

 Hedenbergite is a calcium iron (magnesium) silicate that often bears a range of green to brown coloration.
 The crystals are typically opaque and occur in stubby or prismatic aggregates.
-Inner Mongolia, Russia and Greece all produce quartz crystals that are green in color as a result of fibrous hedenbergite inclusions.
-A variety of hedenbergite crystal forms can be found in Sweden as well, with dark-green blocky crystals coming from the Nordmark Odal Field.
+Inner Mongolia, Russia, and Greece all produce quartz crystals colored green by fibrous hedenbergite inclusions.
+A variety of hedenbergite can be found in Sweden as well: green-black, blocky crystals come from the Nordmark Odal Field in Värmland County.

-Hedenbergite was given its name in 1819 by Jöns Jakob Berzelius, a chemist in Sweden.
-He named the mineral in honor of Anders Ludvig Hedenberg, a chemistry student and co-worker of Berzelius.
-Hedenberg is credited with the first documented discovery and description of Hedenbergite in Tunaberg, Sweden.
+Hedenbergite was given its name in 1819 by Jöns Jakob Berzelius, a Swedish chemist.
+He named the mineral in honor of Anders Ludvig Hedenberg, a chemistry student and co-worker who originally discovered and described the mineral in Tunaberg, Sweden.

 The general chemical formula of Hedenbergite is CaFe2+Si2O6 .